 Which camera should you choose between two of the most commonly recommended cameras for analog photography beginners?

-The Canon AE-1 represents the first electronically controlled automatic exposure camera released.
-Has aperture priority and program automatic exposure modes in addition to fully manual.
+The Canon AE-1 represents the first electronically-controlled automatic exposure camera released.
+Has aperture priority and program automatic exposure modes in addition to fully manual mode.

 Canon AE-1 Pros

 - Auto and Aperture Priority mode.